 When freezing and defrosting food, I follow these basic safety rules:

-• Food can be refrozen though if it has been gradually thawed in the refrigerator, but I never do this.
+- Food can be refrozen though if it has been gradually thawed in the refrigerator, I never do this.

 This is an additional safety precaution I always use:

-So this is what I do to make sure the food in the freezer is safe, especially if we are not at home or we are traveling.
+- So this is what I do to make sure the food in the freezer is safe, especially if we are not at home or we are travelling.

 If on our return I find a frozen cup of water instead of the ice cubes, then I know something happened.

 The temperature was not maintained at freezing level, and so the food is no longer safe to eat.